alecdotninja/paranoid/README.md

 ## Development

 This project uses [cmake](https://cmake.org/cmake-tutorial/).
 You can probably get it building by running `cmake CMakeLists.txt` to generate the `Makefile`, then `make`.
-You'll need the development headers for `libcap` installed.

 ## Contributing